 The Department of Comparative Studies offers interdisciplinary graduate degree programs in the study of culture at both the M.A. and the Ph.D. levels.
-For graduate students enrolled in other departments at Ohio State, the Department offers the Graduate Minor.
+For graduate students enrolled in other departments at Ohio State, the Department offers the Graduate Minor and a Graduate Interdisciplinary Specialization in Comparative Literature.
+For more information on a specific degree program follow the links on the side panel.

 Graduate work in Comparative Studies is interdisciplinary and cross-cultural, addressing complex processes of cultural change, stability, and interaction, with particular attention to the construction of knowledge and the dynamics of power and authority.
 Questions of difference—racial, gender, sexual, class, ethnic, national—and the ways in which those categorizations inform and are informed by other discourses and practices are central to scholarship in comparative studies.